LeAnn Rimes Slays In Tiny Daisy Dukes & Skintight Tank Top On Stage

 “Rockin’ it babe!!” another Instagram user gushed.

-However, LeAnn’s fit figure doesn’t just happen.
+However, LeAnn’s fit figure doesn’t come entirely naturally.
 The singer has to work out in order to keep her body looking trim and healthy.
 Previously, Rimes revealed that she likes to exercise with her husband, Eddie Cibrian, revealing that there is a specific workout that they do together.

 “We’ll go to SoulCycle.
 It’s our thing to do together,” Rimes told Delish.

-Rimes also added that she has taken to carrying a jump rope with her everywhere she goes in order to help her stay on track with her fitness.
-LeAnn can jump rope in her dressing room, or anywhere she sees fit in order to get in a quick cardio session.
+Rimes also added that she has taken to carrying a jump rope with her everywhere she goes, in order to help her stay on track with her fitness.
+LeAnn can jump rope in her dressing room — or anywhere she sees fit — in order to get in a quick cardio session.

 “Now that I’m older, I just want to enjoy life.
 You want fries and mac and cheese and all the stuff you grew up on,” she revealed.